-De Libero Arbitrio Voluntatis in On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
-Trans., Peter King.
-Cambridge: Cambridge University Press, 2010
+Augustine.
+De Libero Arbitrio Voluntatis.
+In On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
+Translated by Peter King.
+Cambridge: Cambridge University Press, 2010.

 Excerpt: